josepablocam/transfer/README.md

 * Executable code snippets

-A goal of `transfer` is that the code snippets produced are executable.
+A goal of `wranglesearch` is that the code snippets produced are executable.
 So we can try that out as follows:

 ```